wp-plugins/multi-column-taxonomy-list/readme.txt

 == Installation ==

-1. Upload `multi-column-taxonomy-list` to the `/wp-content/plugins/` directory
+1. Upload `multi-column-taxonomy-list` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create a new page and add the shortcode `[mctl]` to the content.

 Alternatively, you can add `<?php multi_column_tax_list(); ?>` anywhere in your theme.